vanHeemstraSystems/storiesonboard/300/400/1400/README.md

 For example, the ʻsearch boxʼ on an ecom site could be too big a user story when it contains the basic and also extended search functions.

-Itʼs called vertical slicing when you split stories by functional boundaries.
-Avoid slicing horizontally by technical boundaries, because the outcomes are not independent stories.
+Itʼs called *vertical slicing* when you split stories by functional boundaries. **WARNING**: Avoid slicing *horizontally* by technical boundaries, because the outcomes are not independent stories.

 Using StoriesOnBoard, you can use custom estimation units.